Polyrhythm/UE5_AdvancedMonitor/README.md

 These tools are implemented using PostProcess materials and custom HLSL nodes.
 This is intended to be for editor use only but nothing is stopping you from shipping a runtime with these materials enabled.

 ## Quick-start
-Download or clone this directory into a `plugins` directory of your UE4 project.
+Download or clone this directory into a `Plugins` directory of your UE4 project.
 A complete path might look like:
 ```
-...my-project/plugins/AdvancedMonitor
+...my-project/Plugins/AdvancedMonitor
 ```

 Then just open your project in UE4, `Edit -> Plugins` and look for the AdvancedMonitor plugin to enable it.